-7.2.3 Each Generator which owns or operates a Type C or D Power Generating Module shall be capable of delivering a quick re-synchronisation service and shall execute a trip to house load test after any changes of equipment having an impact on its house load operation capability, or after 2 unsuccessful trips in real operation as provided for in Grid Code OC5.7.3.

-7.2.4 Demand Response Providers who deliver a demand response service to NGESO shall execute a demand response test after 2 consecutive unsuccessful responses in real operation, or at least every year as provided for in DRSC11.7 of the Grid Code.
+6.3 Demand Response Providers who deliver a demand response service to NGESO shall execute a demand response test after 2 consecutive unsuccessful responses in real operation, or at least every year as provided for in DRSC11.7 of the Grid Code.

-7.2.5 GB User’s and Non-Embedded Customers who deliver a low frequency demand disconnection service, shall execute regular low frequency demand disconnection tests in accordance with Grid Code CC/ECC.A.5.4.
+6.4 User’s and Non-Embedded Customers who deliver a low frequency demand disconnection service, shall execute regular low frequency demand disconnection tests in accordance with Grid Code CC/ECC.A.5.4.

-7.2.6 Transmission Licensees, Network Operators and Non-Embedded Customers in coordination with NGESO shall execute regular testing on the Low Frequency Demand Disconnection relays implemented on their installations as provided for in Grid Code CC/ECC.A.5.4.
+6.5 Transmission Licensees, Network Operators and Non-Embedded Customers in coordination with NGESO shall execute regular testing on Low Frequency Demand Disconnection relays implemented on their installations as provided for in Grid Code CC/ECC.A.5.4.

-7.2.7 NGESO, Transmission Licensees, Network Operators and CUSC Parties shall test their communication systems at least every year as provided for in Grid Code CC/ECC.6.5.4.4.
+6.6 NGESO, Transmission Licensees, Network Operators and CUSC Parties shall test their communication systems at least every year as provided for in Grid Code CC/ECC.6.5.4.4.